do i need planning permission

 replacing new windows

-If you chose to DIY-fit or use a non-approved installer, you may need to apply to building control for them to carry out their inspections to provide certification.
-Depending on your local council, there may be a fee for this, so it’s always best to check the cost of this first!
+If you choose to DIY or use a non-approved installer, you may need building control to inspect and certify your work.
+Depending on your local council, there may be a fee for this red tape.

 4. Adding a Conservatory